chromium/chromium/infra/config/targets/README.md

 Currently, a migration is in process to enable tests for a builder to be configured as part of the builder definition itself.
-In order to avoid having to manually sync definitions in two locations/systems, some of the .pyl files in
-//testing/buildbot that used to be hand-written are now generated from the starlark definitions.
+In order to avoid having to manually sync definitions in two locations/systems, some of the .pyl that used to be hand-written files in //testing/buildbot are now generated from the starlark definitions.
 Due to intentional design decisions in lucicfg, the files generated from the //infra/config starlark can't be located outside of
-//infra/config.
-Owing to angle using an exported copy of the //testing/buildbot directory, those .pyl files must still exist in //testing/buildbot.
+//infra/config/generated. //testing/buildbot/generate_buildbot_json.py has been
+updated to read gn_isolate_map.pyl, mixins.pyl, test_suites.pyl and variants.pyl
+from //infra/config/generated/testing.

-Because of those constraints, updating some of the .pyl files requires the following process:
+Updating these .pyl files requires the following process:

 1. Modify starlark files